leeroybrun/node-http-server/README.md

     * info.data   --> data passed by POST or PUT
     * info.params --> array of parameters passed in the URL.
 Eg : with `/api/users/42/posts` your params will be `['42', 'posts']`
 * res  --> response object (instance of http.ServerResponse), used to answer to the request

+## Use, share & improve !

+This is my first Node.js project, so it's certainly not perfect.
+Don't hesitate to share, comment and improve !

+You can contact me directly here : leeroy.brun@gmail.com Or on my website : http://www.leeroy.me

+That's all folks !
+Thanks for reading !